fineanmol/plant-tree/README.md

-🌳 Updated on Sun, 23 Mar 2025 07:30:00 GMT
+🌴 Updated on Sun, 23 Mar 2025 18:41:55 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."